Tips to protect yourself from remote jammers

 Original Article - Fidelity ADT (striata.com)

-Warning to people with solar panels in South Africa
+Important information for people with electric fences in South Africa